miltonra/RomCom/docs/sphinx/source/pages/glossary.rst

 Glossary
 ------------------

+.. rubric:: The User Guide follows Python convention by using | to denote logical OR.

 RomCom is, for better or worse, laced with `Python lingo <https://www.fluentpython.com/lingo/>`_.
-The User Guide follows Python convention by using | to denote logical OR.

 .. glossary::
     :sorted: